M7OCM/890/README.md

 Chirp Next compatible only with Reppad's python module loaded (see files).

 This is a personal project for my use primarily.
 Its uploaded here for archiving and for others to try as is, no feedback requested.
-This is my vision, it might not be yours and that is fine, use OEFW or the OEFWCOM builds the latter being supported by an active group on [Telegram RT890 OEFW](https://t.me/RT890_OEFW)
+This is my vision, it might not be yours and that is fine.
+Please try OEFW or the OEFWCOM builds.
+The latter being supported by an active group on [Telegram RT890 OEFW](https://t.me/RT890_OEFW)
 As a result I do not accept requests for new or improved features or specific colour themes.

 All versions are updated with OEFW/OEFWCOM fixes wherever possible making the latest release the most current and 'fixed'.
 That said, not all OEFWCOM features are implemented (ie no spectrum band presets or waterfall).
-My revisions are focussed on ui and operability.
+My revisions are focussed on ui and operability for my use.

 Plan. v2.0.0 will (for the time being) only be updated to fix bugs/improvements to the current version.
 I see this project as, on the whole, a finshed demonstration of a much improved firmware, containing the best features (IMO), currently developed to date of release.
 I hope to start working on a totally new 890 design in 2024.